Higher local field: Higher local class field theory

 Local class field theory in dimension one has its analogues in higher dimensions.
 The appropriate replacement for the multiplicative group becomes the nth Milnor K-group, where n is the dimension of the field, which then appears as the domain of a reciprocity map to the Galois group of the maximal abelian extension over the field.
 Even better is to work with the quotient of the nth Milnor K-group by its subgroup of elements divisible by every positive integer.
 Due to Fesenko theorem, this quotient can also be viewed as the maximal separated topological quotient of the K-group endowed with appropriate higher dimensional topology.
 Higher local reciprocity homomorphism from this quotient of the nth Milnor K-group to the Galois group of the maximal abelian extension of the higher local field has many features similar to those of the one-dimensional local class field theory.

 Higher local class field theory is compatible with class field theory at the residue field level, using the border map of Milnor K-theory to create a commutative diagram involving the reciprocity map on the level of the field and the residue field.

 General higher local class field theory was developed by Kazuya Kato and by Ivan Fesenko.
-Higher local class field theory in positive characteristic was proposed by A. Parshin.
+Higher local class field theory in positive characteristic was proposed by Aleksei Parshin.